pmw-rp/redpanda-schema-registry-replication-transform/README.md

 ## Transform Behaviour

-When the [transform](src/main/java/com/redpanda/schemaregistry/replication/Transform.java) processes a message, there are three possibilities:
+When the [transform](src/main/java/com/redpanda/schemaregistry/replication/Transform.java) processes a message, there are four possibilities:

-- The message is a deletion (the value is null), therefore the message is replicated without being changed
+- The message is a deletion (the value is null)
+  - Replicate the message with the node and seq fields removed
-- The message doesn't contain a seq field in the key, therefore the message is replicated without being changed
+- The message **doesn't** contain a seq field in the key
+  - Replicate the message without altering it
-- The message does contain a seq field and it matches the offset, therefore the message is valid and should be replicated, though the node and seq fields are removed
+- The message **does** contain a seq field **and** it matches the offset
+  - Replicate the message with the node and seq fields removed
-- The message does contain a seq field but it doesn't match the offset, therefore the message is invalid and shouldn't be replicated, therefore the transform returns null
+- The message **does** contain a seq field but it **doesn't match the offset**
+  - The message is invalid and shouldn't be replicated, therefore the transform returns null

 ## Configuration